Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Blockchain-enabled IoT Platform

 \textit{Each new record and/or transaction will be processed by smart contract for validation, the validated shard and root blocks will be added to the two-layer blockchain, and then the updated blockchain will be broadcast to the blockchain network.} To facilitate the interoperability and support the participants reaching a common global view of the world state, each blockchain network needs to establish consensus rules that each data record (or transaction) should conform to.
 The consensus $\mathbb{C}$ contains two elements: the validity function $V(\cdot)$, and fork-choice rule function.
 Here, we are mainly focusing on the \textit{validity function}.
 The proposed validation for IHSC blockchain is built on the Boson consensus introduced in \cite{zhouboson}, which can scale the network dramatically while keeping security guaranteed.

-\textit{Here, we first discuss the validation for shard chain.} Each new $j$-th shard block $B_{i,j}$ at the $i$-th shard chain with $i=1,2,\ldots,I$ includes multiple transactions and/or records.
-For any new information $\mathbb{I}$ coming to shard chain $i$, if it is required by the regulation compliance, the smart contract will send verification request to the local authority and it will then dispatch an investigator for on-site verification,
+\textit{We first discuss the validation for shard chain.} Each new $j$-th shard block $B_{i,j}$ at the $i$-th shard chain with $i=1,2,\ldots,I$ includes multiple transactions and/or records.
+For any new information $\mathbb{I}$ coming to shard chain $i$, if it is required by the regulation compliance, the smart contract will send out a verification request to the local authority which will then dispatch an investigator for on-site verification,

 For those transactions $\mathbb{I}$ that only require online verification, we set $v_i^a(\mathbb{I})=1$.
 Each shard block has the size limit and blocks are generated per block interval.
 The verified messages will be uploaded to the block $B_{i,j}$ until reaching the block size.
 Thus, the block $B_{i,j}$ is called verified, represented by $V_i^a(B_{i,j}) = 1$, which means each transaction or record included in this block is verified, $v_i^a(\mathbb{I})=1$ for any $\mathbb{I} \in B_{i,j}$.